MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/index.md

         <div id="collapse-response-structure" class="panel-collapse collapse" role="tabpanel" aria-labelledby="response-structure">
             <div class="panel-body">
                 <p>A successful HTTP response to an access-token request contains a JSON object with the access token and additional data.
-Following is an example of a valid-token response from the authorization server; (actual access tokens are longer than shown in the example):</p>
+Following is an example of a valid-token response from the authorization server:</p>

 {% highlight json %}
 HTTP/1.1 200 OK
 Content-Type: application/json